 - Professor John Marsham is the Met Office Joint Chair at Leeds and Chair of the Academic Partnership.

-- Professor Paul Field is Met Office Science Fellow and Professor of Climate and Weather Science at Leeds.
+- Professor Paul Field is a Met Office Science Fellow and Professor of Climate and Weather Science at Leeds.

-- Professor Jason Lowe is Priestley International Centre for Climate Chair, the Head of Climate Services and Deputy Director at the Met Office Hadley Centre.
+- Professor Jason Lowe is the Priestley Centre for Climate Futures Chair, the Head of Climate Services and Deputy Director at the Met Office Hadley Centre.